Docker Deployment

 Architecture

-The Docker Compose setup runs four containers:
+The Docker Compose setup runs six containers:

-apiBuilt from apps/api8080Go backend
+apiBuilt from apps/api8080Go backend (Gin + GORM)

 adminBuilt from apps/admin3000Next.js admin dashboard

-webBuilt from apps/web3001Next.js public site
+webBuilt from apps/web3000Next.js public site

-dbpostgres:16-alpine5432PostgreSQL database
+postgrespostgres:16-alpine5432PostgreSQL database

 services: